CheatBreakerNet/Client/README.md

 [![Linux](https://img.shields.io/badge/Ubuntu/Debian-yes-green.svg)](https://github.com/Offline-CheatBreaker/Client/wiki/Ubuntu-and-Debian-installation-instructions)
 [![Linux](https://img.shields.io/badge/Linux-yes-green.svg)](https://github.com/Offline-CheatBreaker/Client/wiki/Linux-(Other)-installation-instructions)

-CheatBreaker is a modpack and FPS booster combined!
-In most cases, CheatBreaker more than doubles your normal Minecraft frames!
+Offline CheatBreaker is a modpack and FPS booster combined!
+In most cases, Offline CheatBreaker more than doubles your normal Minecraft frames!

 On this GitHub page you can report bugs and submit suggestions using the Bug lable (to submit bugs) and the Suggestion lable (to submit suggestions).

 You can also ask questions using the Question lable.

-For more information about Offline CheatBreaker and an download link visit our [website](https://OfflineCheatBreaker.com).
+For more information about Offline CheatBreaker and a download link visit our [website](https://OfflineCheatBreaker.com).

 © 2019-2020 Offline CheatBreaker.
 Not affiliated with FrozenOrb.